cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 -sdf}}) as the respective target.

-When processing the mapping file together with one or more SDF models, the qualities from the array entries are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
+When processing the mapping file together with one or more SDF models, the qualities from the array elements are added to the SDF model at the referenced name, as in a merge-patch operation {{-merge-patch}}.
 Note that this is somewhat similar to the way `sdfRef` ({{Section 4.4 of -sdf}}) works, but in a mapping file the arrows point in the inverse direction (from the